daveism/sample-site/aboutme.md

 subtitle: Why you'd want to hire me to figure it all out
 ---

 My name is Dave Michelson.
-I go by Daveism online.
+I go by Daveism online!

 I believe the following: